 To recap, a VoC survey helps you get direct answers from the people who matter most: your customers.
 This kind of survey can also provide the voice of customer analytics with qualitative feedback to help improve your business model.

-Using the various voice of customer services and being clear on the voice of customer definition as it applies to your organization are necessary aspects of getting VoC to work for you.
+Using the various voices of customer services and being clear on the voice of customer definition as it applies to your organization are necessary aspects of getting VoC to work for you.
 With the tools and tips provided here, you will be well on your way to creating surveys that provide a wealth of valuable information to help reach your organization’s business goals.

-And if you’re ready to try out a customer feedback software, Usersnap offers a free trial.
+And if you’re ready to try out a visual bug tracking and feedback solution, Usersnap offers a free trial.
 Sign up today or book a demo with our feedback specialists.